-- Upstream Select to see the traffic sent to or coming from the Autonomous Systems from the list on the right - Transit Select to see the traffic that transited the Autonomous Systems - Peering Select to see traffic to/from your AS peers (PrevAdjacentAS and NextAdjacentAS in NetFlow v9) - Downstream Select to see the traffic to/from your downstream Autonomous Systems
+- Upstream Select to see the traffic sent to or coming from the Autonomous Systems from the list on the right - Transit Select to see the traffic that transited the Autonomous Systems from the list on the right - Peering Select to see traffic to/from your AS peers (PrevAdjacentAS and NextAdjacentAS in NetFlow v9) from the list on the right - Downstream Select to see the traffic to/from your downstream Autonomous Systems from the list on the right

-Click the lightbulb icon on the right to open a window containing the correct syntax for the AS number list.
+Click the star icon on the right to open a window containing the correct syntax for the AS list.
 Frequently-searched AS numbers can be saved there, and used at a later time.
-To see a list of AS numbers owned by a particular organization, go to Help " IP & AS Information " AS Numbers List
+To see a list of AS numbers owned by a particular organization, go to Help " IP & AS Information " AS Numbers List or consult https://bgp.he.net

-- Size Select a predefined graph dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels - Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title - Legend Select the level of detail for the graph legend
+- Size Select a predefined graph dimension or enter a custom one in a "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels - Title Graphs have an automatically-generated title for "Auto", no title for "None", or you can enter your own text to be rendered as a title - Legend Select the level of detail for the graph's legend